 Boston University School of Theology operates on a semester basis.
 Two semesters and two summer sessions constitute the academic year.

 Courses carry 0 to 4 credits; however, most courses (that is, full-semester courses) carry 3 credits, with doctoral-level courses carrying 4 credits.
 Full-time registration is at least 9 credits per semester.
 Part-time registration is 1 to 8 credits.
 For persons who are completing degree program requirements at full-time equivalency, full-time certification status based on part-time registration is permitted at the discretion of the School of Theology.

 The payment of School of Theology tuition allows for semester registration of 9 to 14 credits.
 Students pay for each credit over 14.
 Students may attend in overload status (more than 14 credits) by permission of the student’s advisor, the registrar, and the Associate Dean for Academic Affairs).

 Most Boston Theological Institute courses are 3 credits, unless the student demonstrates via a petition to the registrar that the course is not a full course at the host school.

 An audited course will be charged at the normal School of Theology tuition rate.
 No credit is awarded for an audited course; an audited course therefore does not accumulate as credit or count toward the completion of a degree program.

-STM, ThD, PhD, and DMin students may not enroll for courses on a pass/fail basis, unless they are courses that, by faculty action, give only pass/fail grades.
+STM, PhD, and DMin students may not enroll for courses on a Pass/Fail basis, unless they are courses that, by faculty action, give only Pass/Fail grades.

 Tuition Rates at Other Boston University Schools

-Master of Divinity, Master of Theological Studies, and Masters of Sacred Music students are eligible to earn honors upon graduation based on the following cumulative GPA scale:
+Master of Divinity, Master of Theological Studies, and Master of Sacred Music students are eligible to earn honors upon graduation based on the following cumulative GPA scale: